romychab/effects-hilt-plugin/README.md

 @SideEffect
 class RouterImpl(
-    // You can add to this constructor any dependency from
+    // You can add any dependency from ActivityComponent, ActivityRetainedComponent
-    // ActivityComponent, ActivityRetainedComponent and SingletonComponent.
+    // and SingletonComponent to this constructor.
     // And yep, it's safe to use activity here, there will not be memory leaks,
     // that's the magic of the plugin private val activity: FragmentActivity